Page Content

 While PGY-1 and PGY-2 residents operate every other day like their senior resident colleagues, training during PGY-1 and PGY-2 is weighted to preoperative and postoperative patient care.

 In PGY-2, you serve as the senior resident in the surgical intensive care unit and have rotations in general surgery, colon and rectal surgery, endoscopy, and pediatric surgery.
-Five weeks of elective time is often used to experience cardiac, general, or other subspecialty surgery areas.

-During PGY-3 and PGY-4, your training emphasizes surgical technique and skill refinement with rotations that include transplant surgery, vascular surgery, thoracic surgery, colon and rectal surgery, endocrine surgery, and hepatobiliary surgery.
+During PGY-3 and PGY-4, your training emphasizes surgical technique and skill refinement with rotations that include transplant surgery, vascular surgery, thoracic surgery, colon and rectal surgery, endocrine surgery, pediatric surgery, and hepatobiliary surgery.
 PGY-4 residents lead our trauma, critical care, and general surgery team to care for critically injured patients coming to Mayo Clinic from throughout the Midwest.

 As a chief resident in PGY-5, you lead your own surgical team and assume full responsibility for patient and resident team management.